zh1huang/tp/docs/DeveloperGuide.md

         * Cons: Needs one additional parameter from the user.
 Longer command.

 ### Generating sales report

+This section will describe how the report feature is implemented.

 ![](diagrams/Implementation_GenerateReports.svg)

+* When program invokes `ReportCommand#execute`, a `SalesReport` object is created & `SalesReport#generateSoldItemStats()`
+  or `SalesReport#generateSoldItemDetails()` will be called to get the filtered SoldItem list for processing into strings before returning the String for printing.

 ![](diagrams/Implementation_SalesReport.svg)

+* When program invokes `ReportCommand#execute` shown below in the `SalesReport` API
+  1. A `SalesReport` object is constructed
+  2. When a function of `SalesReport` is invoked,
+  1. A `SalesManager` object is constructed
+  2. & `SalesManager` functions will filter the soldItems
+  3. returning the list of filtered items to be printed

 #### Design considerations:

 ### Generating item markup price

-This sequence diagram shows how MarkUpCommand is being implemented.
+This section will describe how markup feature is being implemented.

 ![](diagrams/MarkUpSequenceDiagram.svg)

 A user may choose to check the estimated marked up price of an item, given a specific mark up percentage.

-1. After user input is parsed, a `MarkUpCommand` object is constructed & returned to `CLIvershelf`
+1. After user input is parsed, a `MarkUpCommand` object is constructed & returned to `CLIvershelf`.
-2. CLIverShelf invokes `MarkUpCommand#execute()`, which checks if the shelf name is soldItems
+2. CLIverShelf invokes `MarkUpCommand#execute()`
-    1. If the shelf name is `soldItems`, an error string `MARKUP_ON_SOLDITEMS_NOT_PERMITTED_MESSAGE` will be returned
+   1. A `SalesMarkUp` Object is constructed,
+   2. Then `SalesMarkUp#getItemToMarkUpInfo()` is called
-    2. Else, continues by constructing `SalesMarkUp` Object Then `SalesMarkUp#getItemToMarkUpInfo()` , `SalesMarkUp#getSelectedItemMarkUpInfo()` is executed in sequence get the relevant information about the selected item
+   3. followed by `SalesMarkUp#getSelectedItemMarkUpInfo()` to get the relevant information about the selected item
-        2. `MarkUpCommand#execute()` then checks if the user has specified an input for markup percentage
-            1. If not specified, `MarkUpCommand#execute()` calls `SalesMarkUp#getEstimatedMarkUpInfo()` which get the markup in percentage intervals of 20, returned as a string
+       1. If `userRequestPercent` not specified in input, `MarkUpCommand#execute()` calls `SalesMarkUp#getEstimatedMarkUpInfo()` which get the markup in percentage intervals of 20, returned as a string
        2. Else, `SalesMarkUp#getUserRequestMarkUpInfo()` is called to get the requested user percentage mark up information, returned as a string
-    3. All the strings received from calling functions in `SalesMarkUp`, will be appended and returned to `CLIvershelf` as a `resultString` for printing.
+   4. All the strings received from calling functions in `SalesMarkUp`, will be appended and returned to `CLIvershelf` as a `resultString` for printing.

 #### Design considerations: